AmeliaCMU/AmeliaCMU.github.io/_posts/2024-06-17-amelia-model.md

 # Experiments and Results

-We explored two main experiments to assess the performance of **AmeliaTF**.
+We explored two main experiments to assess the performance of **Amelia-TF**.
 The first experiment studies the benefit of our proposed scene representation strategy.
 The second experiment explores the generalization of our model across airports.

 ### Ego-selection strategy